 - Resume that clearly identifies your year in school and includes any leadership, research and employment experience, as well as current contact information

-- Brief letter of support from a faculty member
+- Brief letter of support from a faculty member that:

 - One-page personal statement that: